stephend/citybeautiful.nz/_posts/2017/2017-10-21-the-high-price-trap.md

 But what if they aren't selling the same thing?

+In an interview on [The Nation](http://www.newshub.co.nz/home/shows/2017/10/interview-jacinda-ardern.html), Jacinda Ardern suggested that the distinction would be about the size and quality of dwelling: existing houses were 200sqm or more, and new affordable houses would be 100sqm or less.

+This is a valid point, but on its own, it's not enough.
+There are plenty of modest dwellings out there, built in the 1980s and before.
+But they are still incredibly expensive, as well.
+Can new dwellings be more affordable than these?

 ### What is a house worth, anyway?

 The value of a house (or apartment) is made up of two parts: the improvements (the building itself), and the land.
 The building itself is normally worth about what it costs to build, or to replace.
 Rises in "house prices" are really increases in the price of land, and the price of the land is by far the larger component in severely unaffordable markets like ours.